-Actual AIP awards are described in detail in the "Our Executive Compensation Program" section in the "Annual Incentive Plan" subsection.
+For 2021, the LDCC approved a Team Performance score of 101% based on the overall financial performance.
+Actual AIP awards for the NEO's ranged from 98% to 103% of target and are described in detail in the "Our Executive Compensation Program" section in the "Annual Incentive Plan" subsection.

-• Long-Term Incentive Compensation: Our Long-Term Incentive Plan ("LTIP") awards are designed to align executive pay with long-term value creation for our shareholders.
-The 2020 LTIP awards for NEOs included the following (described in detail in the "Our Executive Compensation Program" section in the "Long-Term Incentive Plan" subsection):

-2020 Performance Year 25% Performance Share Units ("PSUs") to be earned based on a pre-set, 3-year ROIC metric 25% PSUs to be earned based on a 3-year TSR metric relative to S&P 500 (excluding financial services) 25% Time-based Restricted Stock Units ("RSUs") 25% Time-based Stock Options
+Long-Term Incentive Compensation: Our Long-Term Incentive Plan ("LTIP") awards are designed to align executive pay with long-term value creation for our shareholders.
+The 2021 annual LTIP awards for NEOs included 25% Performance Share Units ("PSUs") earned based on a 3-year ROIC metric, 25% PSUs earned based on a 3-year TSR metric relative to the S&P 500 (excluding financial services companies), 25% time-based Stock Options, and 25% time-based Restricted Stock Units ("RSUs").

-The 2020 LTIP awards for NEOs, as disclosed in the Summary Compensation Table, were set to generally align with market median.
+The 2021 LTIP awards for NEOs, as disclosed in the Summary Compensation Table, were set to generally align with market